 The twenty-fifth mystery in the New York Times–bestselling series “is cause for celebration. . . .
 Leon brilliantly exposes the corrupt world of Venice” (Bay Area Reporter).

-Now, at a fundraising dinner for a Venetian charity, a wealthy and aristocratic patronessthe girl’s grandmotherasks Brunetti if he will investigate.
-Brunetti’s not sure what to do.
-If a crime was committed, it would surely have passed the statute of limitations.
-But out of a mixture of curiosity, pity, and a willingness to fulfill the wishes of a guilt-wracked older woman, who happens to be his mother-in-law’s best friend, he agrees.
+At a fundraising dinner for a Venetian charity, a wealthy and aristocratic patroness asks Brunetti if he will investigate the fifteen-year-old attempted drowning of her granddaughter, which left the girl irreparably brain damaged.
+Brunetti’s not sure what to do, but out of a mixture of curiosity, pity, and a willingness to fulfill the wishes of a guilt-wracked older woman—who happens to be his mother-in-law’s best friend—he agrees.

 Brunetti soon finds himself unable to let the case rest, if indeed there is a case.
-Awash in the rhythms and concerns of contemporary Venetian life, from historical preservation, to housing, to new waves of African migrants, and the haunting story of a woman trapped in a damaged perpetual childhood, The Waters of Eternal Youth is another wonderful addition to this series.
+Awash in the haunting story of a woman trapped in a damaged perpetual childhood and the rhythms and concerns of contemporary Venetian life, from historical preservation to housing to new waves of African migrants, The Waters of Eternal Youth is another wonderful addition to this series.

 “Donna Leon’s Venetian mysteries never disappoint . . .
 A bittersweet story that makes us appreciate Brunetti’s philosophical take on the indignities, insanities, and cruelties of life.” —The New York Times Book Review

 “A new Brunetti adventure is always worth celebrating. . . .
 In a marvelous and moving last scene, we glimpse a moment of almost transcendent beauty that makes us realize again how important this series is to our reading lives.” —Booklist (starred review)